 You become so overwhelmed with emotion that you begin to fight with this other person, and kill them in a bout of rage.

 In this situation, you could face charges for murder or manslaughter.
-An experienced criminal defense attorney like Pedro Bernal would work to secure a reduction in charges to manslaughter since you did not act with malice aforethought, but rather the killing occurred in a fit of rage.
+An experienced San Diego manslaughter lawyer like Pedro Bernal would work to secure a reduction in charges to manslaughter since you did not act with malice aforethought, but rather the killing occurred in a fit of rage.

 Voluntary manslaughter requires that you act under the “direct and immediate influence” of the provocation.